mmueller/supybot-git/README.md

 * `pollPeriod`: How often (in seconds) that repositories will be polled for changes.
 Zero disables periodic polling.
-If you change the value from zero to a positive value, call `gitrehash` to restart polling.
+If you change the value from zero to a positive value, call `rehash` to restart polling.
 Default: 120

 * `maxCommitsAtOnce`: Limit how many commits can be displayed in one update.
-  This will affect output from the periodic polling as well as the shortlog command.
+  This will affect output from the periodic polling as well as the log command.
 Default: 5

 How Notification Works